 It’s been two months and some number of days since we left our home in Raleigh and moved into the R-Pod 192 Travel Trailer.
-Going from our 1600 square feet four bedroom, three and half bath house to a 160 square feet camper with a cramped shower and a Murphy bed has had it’s challenges (some of which we anticipated and planned for, and some that surprised us).
+Going from our 1600 square feet four-bedroom, three-and-a-half bathhouse to a 160 square feet camper with a cramped shower and a Murphy bed has had its challenges (some of which we anticipated and planned for, and some that surprised us).

 But, I am so grateful for this experience.
 We’ve learned a lot during this time about RV living, our relationship, and needs vs. wants.
 I thought I’d share a few of the things that really stand out.

 1. Even the best couples will fight when parking the RV

 We were warned by friends, our dealer, fellow RV owners, YouTube videos, and even pillows.
 Chad and I are pretty good at dealing with conflict until it comes to back in the camper.
 The truth is — it’s stressful.
 When we have a pull-through, no big deal, but backing up is tough.
 You have to make sure you’re in the space, somewhat level, not hitting other cars.
 Then it’s inevitable that you’re blocking someone trying to drive by, and of course, every other camper is watching you.
 Thankfully, after 10 or so times backing in, we have a pretty decent system in place.